reklab/eyelid_tracking/README.md

 Codes for eye_lid tracking application developed in Guy Tsor's master's thesis.
 [Github @guyts](https://github.com/guyts).

+For any questions, please don't hesitate reaching out at _guy.tsror@mail.mcgill.ca_.

 The code in this library contains two very different approaches to eyelid tracking - one (implemented in MATLAB) uses the active contour algorithm to track contours throuhout a video, while the other (implemented in Python) uses a transfer learning framework (DeepLabCut 2) to train a classifier to track the eye in a video recording.

 # METHOD 1: Traditional Image Processing Using Active Contours

-One of two options available to run this method, either from a MATLAB command line or using the executable.
+One of two options available to run this method, either from a MATLAB command line or using the executable installer located [here] (https://github.com/reklab/eyelid_tracking/tree/master/gui-setup/Eyelid_Tracking/for_redistribution).

 Notes on the requirements to make the program work properly: